Making the most of website analytics

 The referral data within an analytics package will also indicate which search engines or other websites are driving most visitors to your site and, with search, which terms have they been using.
 This can reflect how your site is ranking (or which PPC terms are performing well) but does this also reflect how people are searching and therefore are there other terms that should also be driving more visits to your site?

-This article was written by the web search workshop, a search engine optimisation and marketing consultancy for UK business websites.
+This article was written by Web Search Workshop, a search engine optimisation and marketing consultancy for UK business websites.
 Contact us today for a free assessment of your website.